wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react/fme-react-initialization.md

 <br />

-## Using React SDK using`VWOProvider`
+## Using the React SDK Without the `VWOProvider`

-If you would rather avoid using the `VWOProvider` component in your React application, you still have the option to work directly with the methods provided by the VWO FME React SDK.
-This approach gives you more control over the SDK’s initialization and usage, as you can manually handle its setup and function calls within your components or hooks.
-You can achieve this by implementing the SDK as shown in the following example:
+In some cases, you might prefer not to wrap your application with the `VWOProvider` component.
+For example, you may want finer control over when and how the SDK is initialized, or you might need to integrate it into an existing setup where using a provider is not feasible.

+VWO FME React SDK allows you to bypass the provider and directly work with its methods.
+This gives you the flexibility to manually initialize the SDK and manage feature flag evaluations, user targeting, and other SDK operations programmatically.

+You can implement this approach using the example below:

 ```javascript JavaScript
 import React, { useEffect, useState } from 'react';